 At the Tithe Barn

 The very first workshop for the chair co was adapted in September 1872 from what was almost always referred to at the time as the Tithe Barn, on the bank of the Thames, immediately next to the suspension bridge.
 An ancient building, it was nevertheless considered ideal for conversion into a workshop, polishing shop and stove room.
 To admit light, the old bricked up windows were opened up.
 It was intended as a temporary solution, until more spacious facilities were adapted and fitted out in St Peters Street.
 (The former Gibbons Brewery site, purchased 1873.)
-However it looks as though the company continues to use the barn in some capacity until it's sad demolition.
+However it looks as though the company continued to use the barn in some capacity until it's sad demolition.

 Chairs for the railways